Is Artificial Grass Bad for the Environment?

 Another big argument against synthetic grass is that it will only add to our landfills at the end of its lifespan.
 This is entirely untrue.
 ProGreen Synthetic Grass can be 100% recyclable.
 The polyurethane fibers can easily be melted down to create new products.
 The backing/tuft bind is the only part of the turf that is not recyclable, however ProGreen does offer a line of grass that features a polyurethane backing, which makes the entire turf product completely recyclable.
 Even the non-polyurethane tuft bind can be ground down to make certain other products.
 ProGreen has personally seen old turf transformed into fence posts.
 So, at the end of the 25 year lifespan, you have a variety of different options other than tossing it in the landfills.

 It is not living vegetation

 Well, this is indeed a true statement.
 Artificial grass does not create oxygen and is not a habitat for insects or worms.
 Yet, just because you have a lawn of artificial grass does not mean you don’t have trees, bushes, flowers, a vegetable garden or other living vegetation.
-So, a portion of your yard might be synthetic, but the whole thing won’t be, and you get to pick your favorite plants to accent your beautiful, green lawn.
+A portion of your yard might be synthetic, but the whole thing doesn’t have to be.
+We recommend incorporating gardens, shrubs and trees to accent your beautiful, green lawn.
 On a side note, we think that having an insect-free lawn is a one of the perks of having artificial grass.